iomicroservices/baselink-nuxt/content/services/tradespeople/certificates-reports/index.md

 We offer a full range of certification services, including CP12 gas safety certificates (required annually for rented properties), domestic and non-domestic EPCs to assess energy performance, and EICR electrical reports to confirm wiring is safe and up to standard.

 #description
 You can also book PAT testing for portable appliance safety, ideal for landlords, HMOs and workplaces.
-If your property requires a fire risk assessment — either by regulation or for peace of mind — we’ll match you with qualified assessors who understand current fire safety laws.
+If your property requires a fire risk assessment — either by regulation or for peace of mind — we'll match you with qualified assessors who understand current fire safety laws.

 #description
 Every report is carried out by a registered, fully qualified professional who understands the specific regulations in your area.
-You’ll receive your report or certificate shortly after the visit, and if any issues arise, you’ll be supported by our team to get them resolved quickly.
+You'll receive your report or certificate shortly after the visit, and if any issues arise, you'll be supported by our team to get them resolved quickly.

 #description
 Booking with BaseLink is simple and efficient.
 Submit your request online, receive an instant quote, and choose a time that fits your schedule.
 No phone calls, no delays — just fast, transparent service managed through one digital platform.